 Social Audit of National Food Security Act, Kerala

-SAFAR has been conducting social audits of the National Food Security Act in collaboration with the Department of Food and Civil Supplies (Kerala), the Tata Institute for Social Sciences, and the State’s Social Audit Unit.
+SAFAR facilitated social audits of the National Food Security Act in collaboration with the Department of Food and Civil Supplies (Kerala), the Tata Institute for Social Sciences, and the State’s Social Audit Unit.
 The audit was conducted in a low-income residential area in Kerala’s capital, Thiruvananthapuram.
-The audit identified and highlighted limitations in digital transparency, emphasizing the need for ongoing citizen education on rights and entitlements—a necessity if digital tools are to be accessible to the ordinary citizen.
-SAFAR created an instructional toolkit for auditing the NFSA, which led the government to to conduct social audits in all its districts.
+The audit identified and highlighted limitations in digital transparency, emphasizing the need for ongoing citizen education on rights and entitlements - a necessity if digital tools are to be accessible to the ordinary citizen - in its report.
+SAFAR created an instructional toolkit for auditing the NFSA, which led the government to conduct social audits in all its districts.

 Social Audit of Destitute Free Kerala Programme